burhanyilmaz/womob/readme.md

 # WoMob - WordPress to Mobile App
 [![wakatime](https://wakatime.com/badge/github/burhanyilmaz/womob.svg)](https://wakatime.com/badge/github/burhanyilmaz/womob)

+📱 Transform Your Website into a Mobile App with WoMob! 🚀

-This app utilizes the WordPress REST API.
-After clicking the convert button, your WordPress website will be transformed into a mobile app.
-Currently, there is only a blog template available.
+🔧 <b>Utilize the WordPress REST API:</b> Smoothly integrate your WordPress website into a mobile app environment.

-After adding your WordPress website URL, you will access your mobile app.
-This is not a web view.
-Some of the post content is web view (only iframe), others are not.

-We welcome contributions from everyone.
-We appreciate your help in making WoMob better!
+🔄  <b>Easy Conversion Process:</b> With just a click of a button, your WordPress site converts into a functional mobile application.

+📝  <b>Blog Template Available:</b> Start with a  simple blog template to showcase your content on mobile devices.

+🌐  <b>Native Components:</b> All components are native without iframe content.
+Some post content includes an iframe element.
+App using web view for displaying part of this content.

+💬  <b>Get Started Today:</b> Simply add your WordPress website URL and gain access to your personalized mobile app.
+It's that easy!

+🙌  <b>Join the WoMob Community:</b> Join us in shaping the future of WoMob.
+Your input matters, and together, we can create something truly exceptional.

 ## Intro Videos
 - Demo video shows you what the app can do in simple terms.
 [Demo Video](https://www.youtube.com/watch?v=1vto0uXtHTQ)